Learn the strategies and tools that you will need to sell your tech or internet business to a Fortune 500 company

 I’ll start by teaching you everything you need to know before you’ve even started a company or if you have a small startup already.

-I’ll then explain why your leadership will determine the destiny of your company by studying top entrepreneurs who have sold their companies or raised billions of dollars - Elon Musk, former CEO of Paypal, Kunal Bahl, CEO of Snapdeal, the largest eCommerce marketplace in India, and Brian Chesky, CEO of Airbnb.
+I’ll then explain why your leadership will determine the destiny of your company by studying top entrepreneurs who have sold their companies or raised billions of dollars like Kunal Bahl, CEO of Snapdeal, the largest eCommerce marketplace in India.

 Next I’ll dive into why companies get acquired.
 We’ll look at why eBay bought Paypal and why Google bought Youtube.
 We’ll look at the synergies and how you can find these for your company.